fernandobelotto/fernandobelotto/README.md

 - 📚  My experience is with both front and backend development, using technologies like react, nodejs, typescript, spring and quarkus.

-- 📝  I'm currently interested in performance and enhanced web experience in mobile devices
+- 📝  I'm currently interested in performance and enhanced web experience in mobile devices with PWA's ans service workers

 - 📫  You can reach me at any time by email or any other method